sodiboo/niri-flake/README.md

 }
 ```

+# Installation with home-manager

+You can install niri via home-manager using the `niri.homeModules.niri` output.
+For now, it's less complete than the "real" module, but it works mostly fine.

-# Usage with home-manager
+# Configuration with home-manager

-If you're using a standalone installation of home-manager (even on non-NixOS), you should first install niri through some other means.
-For NixOS, see above.
+`programs.niri.settings` is the preferred way to configure niri.
+This is provided by `niri.homeModules.config`, which is automatically imported when using home-manager as a NixOS module.
+(TODO: document the available options)

-Once you've installed niri, and you want to configure niri, your flake.nix will end up looking something like this:
+Doing it this way, your flake.nix will end up looking something like this:

 ```nix
 {